raazdura/task-manager/README.md

 ## Overview

 Welcome to the Task Manager Web App repository!
-This project provides a responsive web-based task manager that allows users to create, manage and track tasks efficiently.
+This project provides a responsive web-based task manager that allows users to create, managetasks efficiently.

 ## Features